The blue whale is the largest animal ever known to live on Earth. They are up to 100 feet long and can weigh 200 tons.

 The students also go on guided maritime forest hikes, tour Island Beach State Park Nature Center, and connect their everyday actions to the larger environment.

 "The visit to Island Beach State Park is a culminating experience for my students.
 They spend the year researching and learning more about wildlife for the Species on the Edge Art and Essay Contest, and then the trip brings it all together.
 The trip is where they can see the different ecosystems and animals that we have talked about throughout the year," stated Sharon Cardoso, Ann Street School Teacher.
-"The students look forward to WILDCHILD, it is an incentive for them and they are motivated to keep their grades up so they can attend."
+"The students look forward to this program, it is an incentive for them and they are motivated to keep their grades up so they can attend."

-WILDCHILD classroom programs include the use of our wildlife webcams.
+Classroom exercises include the use of our wildlife webcams.
 Field experiences include activities such as fishing, seining, and bird watching.
 CWF wants to connect all children with the “wilds” of New Jersey regardless of location and socioeconomic status.

 Thank you to our sponsor